 In 2023 the Special Task Force (SAPS) placed 9th at the international SWAT competition out of 55 law enforcement teams from across the world making it the best in Africa.

-In 2023, South African Sign Language was recognized as an official language.
+In 2023, South African Sign Language was recognized as an official language, adding to the existing 11 official languages.

-In 2023, the cumulated duration of the outages due to rotational load shedding was equivalent to 289 days.
+In 2023, the cumulative duration of outages due to rotational load shedding in South Africa, with each lasting 2 to 4 hours, was equivalent to 289 days.

-In May 2024, the ANC lost its majority in the parliamentary election for the first time since the end of Apartheid, winning only 40% of the vote.
-The Democratic Alliance (DA) won 22% of the vote, uMkhonto weSizwe won 14.6%, and the Economic Freedom Fighters won 9.5%.
-After the election in May 2024, the ANC formed a Government of National Unity with the DA and several smaller parties.
+In May 2024, the ANC lost its majority for the first time since the end of Apartheid, winning only 40% of the vote and 159 seats, while the main opposition, the Democratic Alliance (DA), won 22% of the vote and 87 seats. uMkhonto weSizwe, won 14.6% of the vote and 58 seats, while the Economic Freedom Fighters won 9.5% of the vote and 39 seats.
+After the election, the ANC formed a Government of National Unity with the DA and several smaller parties.

 In 2024, South Africa was ranked 69th in the Global Innovation Index.